RF-D/ai_code_tutor/README.md

 3. Install dependencies: `pip install -r requirements.txt`
 4. Set up environment variables (see `.env.example`)
 5. Run the app: `streamlit run main.py`

+## Frontend

+The project includes a React frontend located in the `frontend/` directory.
+See [`frontend/README.md`](frontend/README.md) for setup and development instructions.